 - Fully computerized medical record system integrated between inpatient and outpatient settings

 - Options for subspecialty training in echocardiography and electrophysiology

 - Extensive ancillary support

-The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.
+The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 You will be eligible to take the American Board of Internal Medicine's cardiology subspecialty examination for certification upon successful completion of the fellowship.
 Optionally, you may also take the examination for certification in echocardiography.

 The Cardiovascular Diseases Fellowship began in 1991.
 It is anticipated that three fellows will complete training in the program annually.